ByungKwanLee/Hierarchical-Bayesian-Defense/README.md

 ---

 ## Citation
-If you find this work helpful, please cite is as:
+If you find this work helpful, please cite it as:

 ```
 @misc{